-The type of the firewood that you choose to use can greatly influence both your enjoyment of your fireplace and its performance.
+The type of firewood that you choose to use can greatly influence both your enjoyment of your fireplace and its performance.
 Burning wood efficiently will reduce pollution, minimize health risks, and provide warmth for less cost.
 Choosing suitable firewood allows you to keep your family warm and safe by protecting your family and neighbors from harmful smoke and reducing the accumulation of creosote—the main cause of chimney fires.

 By investing a few minutes of your time to better understand firewood, you will harvest the fruits of your labor once you recognize and enjoy the difference in your fireplace.
 Below is a quick primer on burning proper types of wood: